pastthepixels/cmdjewel/README.md

 To run cmdjewel from source, you need to have cargo installed.
 The recommended way of installing it is through [rustup](https://rustup.rs/).

+Next, you'll need `libopenmpt`--you can install it on any Linux distribution.

 After cloning cmdjewel, type `cargo run` in a terminal.

 # Playing